 It is not very often that you find softshell luggage (and duffel bags in particular!) with spinner wheels.
 In fact, there are several versions of the Paradiver without spinner wheels, so carefully check that before you go ahead and buy it.

 These wheels are able to turn 360 degrees each, which allows you to roll your luggage however you want.
 There is no need to tilt to bag to get the wheels rolling, which means much less strain on your arms and shoulders.

-The extendable wheel handle is single-tube, which minimizes the weight it adds to the bag.
+The extendable wheel handle is a single-tube, which minimizes the weight it adds to the bag.
 Additionally, since this is a softshell suitcase, the handle doesn’t really protrude in its interior, the way it does with hardshell luggage.
 A cool thing about the wheel handle is that, when it’s not in use, it can be zipped up into its own compartment, and it’s not visible at all.

-There are several carry handles on the Paradiver; on the top, on the sides and on the very front.
-They are soft to touch and reinforced, so that you don’t need to worry about the handle breaking off from the bag.
+There are several carry-handles on the Paradiver; on the top, on the sides, and on the very front.
+They are soft to touch and reinforced so that you don’t need to worry about the handle breaking off from the bag.

 If you are fine with one packing compartment, then the Paradiver is a great fit for you.
 If, however, you are used to having 2 packing compartments, this might be a problem.
-Personally, I prefer to have 2, simply because they allow me be more organized.
+Personally, I prefer to have 2, simply because they allow me to be more organized.